create art around a construction site- bathroom floor demolished

 Demolition of Bill’s office floor revealed the extent of borer damage to the rimu flooring throughout the older part of our home.

-We shoved our living room furniture to an interim set up in the corner of the dining room away from the woodburner (it was late fall down-under).
+Lounge furniture was shoved into a corner of the dining room away from the woodburner (it was late fall down-under).
+Display shelves and sideboards were shifted into nearby rooms rendering them unusable.

 Plans change